-- Understand data privacy best practices – This legislation allows organizations to ask the Privacy Commissioner to approve “codes of practice” that outline clear rules for how the CPPA applies to certain commercial activities.
+- Understand data privacy best practices – This legislation allows organizations to ask the Privacy Commissioner to approve “codes of practice”.
+That outlines clear rules for how the CPPA applies to certain commercial activities.
 This makes it easier for businesses to comply, navigate complex data privacy issues.
 And provide the right information to their customers.

-- De-identify information – The CPPA allows for the use of de-identified information and clarifies when it can be used without an individual’s consent.
+- De-identify information – The CPPA allows for the use of de-identified information.
+Plus, they clarify when it can be used without an individual’s consent.
 In short, this means that an organization may not have to obtain consent if they are to collect and use information.
 Information that does NOT include identifying information (such as an individual’s name, address, phone number, or email address).

 Data Privacy Best Practices to Follow

 Navigating the continuously shifting terrain of data privacy legislation can seem like a minefield to businesses.
 Fortunately, there are many resources online to assist organizations in implementing data protection best practices and avoiding costly legal blunders.
 To help, here are a few best practices your organization can employ:

 - Look at data privacy holistically.
-Data privacy is a concern to your organization as a whole; it should be seen as an important risk management issue that’s of interest to everyone in your organization.
+Data privacy is a concern to your organization as a whole; this is seen as an important risk management issue that interests everyone in your organization.
 As a team, you can brainstorm ways to better protect your customers while inspiring even more innovation in your organization.

 - Vet your vendors.
 Make sure the third-party organizations, software, etc. you work with also follow security and privacy best practices.
 A blunder on their part could end up hurting your business and breaking trust with your customers.

 - Map your customer data.
-At which “checkpoints” is data collected, stored, distributed, or used?
-Map out your data “lifecycle” to identify any gaps in your system and discover new ways to protect consumers at every stage.
+At which “checkpoints” are data collected, stored, distributed, or used?
+Map out your data “lifecycle” to identify any gaps in your system.
+Use this to discover new ways to protect consumers at every stage.

 - “Make sure your practices match your promises”.
 Your organization should have clear privacy policies, but you also need to be held to these obligations.
 In other words, make sure to practice what you preach.